falcosecurity/falco-website/content/en/docs/event-sources/dropped-events.md

 ## Actions Rate Throttling

 To reduce the likelihood of a flood of log messages/alerts, Falco provides an alert throttling mechanism disabled by default.
-This feature can be enabled through the [Falco configuration](../../configuration) (see the `outputs` entry).
-Before [v0.33.0](/blog/falco-0-33-0.md) this feature was enabled by default.
+This feature can be enabled through the [Falco configuration](/docs/reference/daemon/config-options/) (see the `outputs` entry).

+{{% alert color="primary" %}}
+Before [v0.33.0](/blog/falco-0-33-0/) this feature was enabled by default.
+{{% /alert %}}

 ## Configuration

-The actions to take on a dropped system call event and the throttling parameters for the token bucket are configurable in `falco.yaml` and are described in [syscall_event_drops](../../configuration).
+The actions to take on a dropped system call event and the throttling parameters for the token bucket are configurable in the file `falco.yaml`.
+You can find them in [syscall_event_drops](/docs/reference/daemon/config-options/).